Orientation is over. Now what? Use this checklist to make sure you're prepared and ready to go once classes begin.

 Visit maps.utexas.edu and mark where all your classes are.
 This will make it easier to find your way around once classes begin!
 The interactive map in the UT Austin app (iPhone only) is also a helpful tool.

 Research options for purchasing textbooks.

 You may want to wait until classes begin to purchase books, but you can start looking into where to purchase them now.
-There are many online and in-store options, including the University Co-op, which has a tool on their website to help you compare options.
+There are many online options, including the University Co-op, which has a tool on their website to help you compare options.
 You can also look into e-books or renting.